 Do you only coach office professionals?

-No; I am keen to work with anyone who I believe will benefit from my services.
-I have chosen ‘professionals’ as my target audience simply because working in office environments in the past helped drive my motivation to become a Personal Finance Coach.
+No; I am always keen to work with anyone who I believe will benefit from my services.
+I first chose ‘professionals’ as my target audience simply because working in this environment in the past helped drive my motivation to become a Personal Finance Coach.

-My services can be a huge benefit to anyone from the self-employed, to tradespersons and people who have just received an inheritance or other sum and want to put it to best use.
+However, my services are often of a huge benefit to the self-employed and business owners and people who have just received an inheritance or other large sum and want to make wise choices for their future.

 If I don’t think my services are a good fit for your particular situation, I’ll say so.
 Creating only satisfied and happy clients is the very core of my business ethos.